wenzelm/slidr-sloppr/README.md

 Method for aggregating SL counts across libraries (default: geometric mean `-z geo`).
 The geometric mean is an appropriate statistic for summarising count data.
 We also implement sum and median, the latter of which may be more appropriate if giving weight to libraries with zero counts (see below).

 `-0`
 Keep libraries with zero counts when aggregating SL counts (default: remove zeros).
 When keeping zeros, we recommend aggregating with the median instead of the geometric mean.
-The geometric mean will drop all counts if at least one libraries has zero counts - such an extremely stringent filter may be useful for removing lowly and inconsistently SL *trans*-spliced genes.
+The geometric mean will drop all counts if at least one libraries has zero counts - such a stringent filter may be useful for removing lowly and inconsistently SL *trans*-spliced genes.

 `-S <file>`
 Optional file containing the names or FASTA headers of SLs (from those supplied by `-s`) that are specialised for resolving polycistrons (SL2-type SLs).
 Omit this option if SL specialisation is unknown or absent.
-Note that SLOPPR will always infer SL1/SL2-type subfunctionalisation irrespective of `-S` and run a separate operon prediction using these inferred SL clusters.
+Note that SLOPPR will additionally infer SL1/SL2-type subfunctionalisation irrespective of `-S` and do additional operon prediction runs using these inferred SL clusters.
 As a sanity check, the two inferred clusters should coincide with known SL1/SL2-type SLs.
 If SL2-type SLs are unknown, the two clusters represent the most likely candidates for SL1/SL2 types.

 `-d <num>`
 Minimum SL2:SL1 read ratio required to classify a gene as downstream operonic (default: infinity, i.e. no SL1 reads).
 SLOPPR will carry out three independent operon prediction runs: